 Activity 1 – Find your way

 Where are you?
 How do you know where you are?
 What clues can you see from right where you are that inform your position in space?
 Is it a door?
 Is it a sign?
 Is it a path on the ground?
 Is it the sun in the sky or the way the wind is blowing?
 Is it a sound or series of sound like waves, birds chirping, traffic or children playing?
 What cues do you seek to place your location?
-What cues inform your understanding of where you are in a place?
-This inquiry is an inquiry into spatial sensing and environmental awareness.
+What signals inform your understanding of where you are in a place?
+This understanding is known as spatial sensing and environmental awareness.
 Human beings, like animals, rely heavily on their sensory input to navigate the world.
-In addition people have created many ways of marking their environments, naming the environments and directing others in, through and around environments.
+Also, people create ways of marking their environments, naming them, and directing others in, through and around.
 Take a look at the Place Exploration, Place Experience, Placemaking for ideas about reading spaces and identifying key characteristics.
-Then check out Diagramming, [Symbols]( and Mapping journeys.
-Begin a wayfinding catalogue of what can be used to communicate location, navigation and destination.
-Post your notes, sketches, diagrams and symbols in your journal.
+Then check out Diagramming, [Symbols]( and Mapping, and Signs journeys.
+Begin a wayfinding catalog of what can be used to communicate location, navigation, and destination.
+Post your notes, sketches, diagrams, and symbols in your journal.

 Prepare to begin a wayfinding adventure!

 Imagine you have hidden a treasure somewhere.
 Now you want to make a map to remember where you have buried your treasure.
 How will you retrace your steps?
 How will you identify where to turn, right or left, north or south?
 What markings can you choose to record to lead the way?
 What symbols can you use to mark the critical steps of the path from any point to the treasure?
 Take a look at treasure maps and see what has been used in the past.
 Which symbols do you think work well?
 How can you create graphics that make sense, build confidence and show a clear path with clear signs?
 Which directions are clear?
 In making your map include a map key and if appropriate a scale.
 Mark your treasure!